d8adrvn/smart_sprinkler/README.md

 ### An Arduino with SmartThing Shield

-An **Arduino Uno* was used as the controller and was stacked with the SmartThings ThingShield.
-Note, set the DIP switch on the ThingShield to D2/D3, if not already
+An **Arduino Uno* was used as the controller and was stacked with the SmartThings ThingShield.  *Note, set the DIP switch to D2/D3 if not already*.

 <img src="https://cloud.githubusercontent.com/assets/5625006/3353572/56b840aa-fa85-11e3-980c-6c8cd8c8b156.jpg" width="200px"  />